shoroukabdelraouf/Sales-Analysis-/README.md

      - total sales
      -  total profit
      -  total quantities of products that have been sold
-     -  the profit margin with an indictor that shows whether you are incresed or not comparing to the the last year.
+     -  the profit margin with an indictor that shows whether you are increased or not comparing to the the last year.
 3) generating charts :
    - Margin % By Region
    - Bottom 5 States By Margin %